 - Partnerships with other levels of government will be essential to addressing issues that lie outside the Township's area of responsibility but which have significant impacts to the quality of life of older adults.
 In particular, developing strategies to work with the provincial government to make targeted improvements to the provision of housing and health services may have a significant positive impact on age-friendly services in the Township. - Although many public buildings and facilities within the Township are fully accessible, private businesses generally offer fewer accessibility features.
 Exploring ways to provide financial and logistical support for businesses to implement features such as push-button entrances, public seating and accessible washrooms will promote a more age-friendly built environment in the communities. - The initiatives listed above, as well as the wide variety of other age-friendly programs and services already offered within the Township, can be enhanced by using an age-friendly perspective to consider how these programs are promoted and communicated.
-Businesses and service providers within the Township may benefit from considering more targeted promotion strategies for information of particular interest to older adults, or from combining information and services with other key needs such as transportation and opportunities for social participation. - There is an opportunity to improve the outdoor spaces in the Township; Suggested sidewalk locations include Bay Street between Highway 15 and the waterfront in Seeley's Bay, and between residential areas of Lyndhurst and the post office.
-A bench dedication program was suggested along the Thousand Islands Parkway.
+Businesses and service providers within the Township may benefit from considering more targeted promotion strategies (including mailouts or community newsletters) for information of particular interest to older adults, or from combining information and services with other key needs such as transportation and opportunities for social participation. - There is an opportunity to improve the outdoor spaces in the Township by improving pedestrian and cycling facilities.
+Suggested sidewalk or pathway locations include Bay Street between Highway 15 and the waterfront in Seeley's Bay, south of the railway tracks in Lansdowne, between residential areas of Lyndhurst and the post office, and between Lyndhurst and Kendrick's Park.
+A bench dedication program was suggested along the Thousand Islands Parkway, and an interpretive plaque program was suggested to promote walking within the Township.
+It was also suggested that the Township consider taking advantage of scheduled roadway construction to add paved shoulders.